/skills/fuz-stack/references/css-patterns

 Composite Classes

-Gotcha: Composites with rulesets (clickable, selectable, menuitem, plain, chip) already include state styles. hover:clickable is redundant.
+Gotcha: composites with rulesets (clickable, selectable, menuitem, plain, chip) already include their state styles — hover:clickable is redundant.
+Several composites see near-zero real use (circular, pixelated, pane, chevron); the load-bearing ones are row, column, box, panel, chip, menuitem.

 Literal Classes